JulieMurray/buildr-documentation/user/pages/10.recreating-the-demo/16.colourshift2/docs.md

 ## Colours

-The Colourshift2 Template brings a new feature to ZGFv5 (ZenGrid Framework Version 5), this is the abiity to override the .xml files in order to add or remove fields.
+The Colourshift2 Template brings a new feature to ZGFv5 (ZenGrid Framework Version 5), this is the ability to override the .xml files in order to add or remove fields.

 In this template, we added an override that adds extra colors, and based on those colours, we can set variations for menu items and modules.